eMetaboHUB-MAMA/mama-paper/paper/paper.md

 ## Indicators

 The "statistics" view, only available for administrators, is used to extract and compute differents indicators.
-Indicators' choice is based on the staff team's experience in providing all metadata needed for annual projects or platform reviews.
+Indicators' choice is based on the staff team's experience in providing all metadata needed for annual projects or platforms reviews.
 Among these main indicators, MAMA calculates the number of analysis requests by geographical location, the distribution of different analysis requests types, their funding sources, or the "thematic keywords" distribution.
 An export in a Microsoft Office Excel format file with all analysis requests' and users' indicators is also available;
 it can be used for customised and advanced statistics computing.

-For users with developpers skills, these indicators are also accessible directly using the REST API; This `/projects-statistics` endpoint can compute any indicators with custom `filters` and `group` options.
+For users with developpers skills, these indicators are also accessible directly trought MAMA REST API; This `/projects-statistics` endpoint can compute any indicators with custom "filters" and "group" options.
-Please refer to the `WebServices Guide` in MAMA REST API official documentation.
+Please refer to the "WebServices Guide" in MAMA REST API official documentation.
 **Warning**: in order to access `GET /projects-statistics` path, the provided authentication token must belong to a user-account with "administrator authorizations".

 ![Indicators example.\label{fig:statistics_example}](images/statistics_example.png){ width=80% }